Contunder/CUBE_KMP/readme.md

 ## REGISTER TO API

-- Entry point for login : /api/auth/register
+- Entry point : /api/auth/register
 - In JSON (example at bottom)
 - By default your hare a simply user for change in Admin for this time you have to change value in database user_role